SteveBarnett/Remixing/_thinking/ai/ai-snake-oil.md

 #### Predictions about the Wrong People

-- when the decision subjects come from a population with different characteristics than those in the training data, the model’s decisions are likely to be wrong.

-#### AI tools search under the streetlight.

-- When predictive AI is built using one population but is used on another, claims about how well it performs are based on insufficient evidence.
+- When predictive AI is built using one population but used on another whose characteristics differ, its decisions are likely to be wrong and claims about how well it performs rest on insufficient evidence.

 #### Predictive AI Exacerbates Existing Inequalities